Security Key Application Access Control

 tockloader install --erase

-Now, if we list the processes on the board with the process console.
+Now, we can list the processes on the board with the process console.
 Note we need to run the console-start command to active the tock process console.

 $ tockloader listen